 Hiking gear for beginners #7: Hiking backpack

 A backpack for hiking is very important because hiking needs the 10 essentials: navigation, sun protection, insulation, headlamp, first aid supplies, fire starter, shelter, repair kit, food, and water.
 You need a backpack to carry them.
 I would recommend you use a backpack that you already have at home or invest in one that is made for hiking.
 Key features include adjustable straps, waist belt/strap, check strap, waterproof, durable and somewhere to easily access your water bottle or water bladder.
-I swear by my LukeCase canvas hiking rucksack.
+I swear by my LukeCase canvas hiking rucksack, you can also choose other backpacks such this best leather backpacks.

 Hiking gear for beginners #8: Rain and wind protection: